Larry-Volz/Blogly/README.txt

 It was written as a school assignment from scratch using Python, Flask, Jinja, Postgres, and SQLAlchemy with a little bit of bootstrap.

-To run it you must be in the flask-blogly subfolder.
+To run it you will need to check the requirements text, clone a copy and must be in the flask-blogly subfolder.

 Options for future development include:
 - Sign-in/sign-out capacity